MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide.md

 - A viewer to display protected files when a native application cannot open it.

 - A PowerShell module to apply and remove classification labels and protection from files.

+    This module includes cmdlets to install and configure a preview version of the [Azure Information Protection scanner](../deploy-aip-scanner.md) that runs as a service on Windows Server.
+This service lets you discover, classify, and protect files on data stores such as network shares and SharePoint Server libraries.

 - The Rights Management client that communicates with the Azure Rights Management (Azure RMS) service to encrypt and protect files.